 Mode of instruction: Online (2 weeks) Academic dates: Monday 15 January - Friday 26 January 2024 Academic fees: €900 read more about what is included.
 Credits: 4 European Credits.
 Read more about credits and credit transfer.
 Winter course admission deadline: Sunday 10 December 2023 is the final date to apply.
 Admissions for this course are processed throughout the year on a rolling basis.

 Who is this programme for?

-For current university students of any level and professionals from any discipline who have not yet extensively studied this field.
-A general interest in the humanities and social sciences and an open mind are necessary.
+Background: For who have not yet extensively studied this field.
+A general interest in the humanities, social sciences and esoteric topics and an open mind are necessary.